syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Add-Hyperlinks-in-Excel.md

 ---
-title: Add Hyperlinks in Excel
+title: Add Hyperlinks in Excel | Syncfusion
 description: This page shows how to add hyperlinks in Excel, programmatically.
 platform: file-formats
 control: XlsIO